Magnetic Polarisability of Octet Baryons via Lattice QCD: Constituent Quark Model

 \section{Constituent Quark Model}

 The constituent quark model is renowned for its capacity to provide a simple explanation for the pattern of baryon magnetic moments observed in experiment.
-Founded on SU(6) spin-flavour symmetry, symmetric ground-state wave functions with zero angular momentum, and anti-symmetry via SU(3) colour-singlet states, the model captures the essence of the physics with subtle corrections arising from the environment sensitivity of the constituent quark moments \cite{Leinweber:1990dv,Boinepalli:2006xd}.
-We consider the constituent quark model predictions for octet-baryon magnetic polarisabilities in a similar spirit, hoping to capture the predominant features in a simple model and providing a framework for the description of more subtle corrections.
+Founded on SU(6) spin-flavor symmetry, symmetric ground-state wave functions with zero angular momentum, and antisymmetry via SU(3) color-singlet states \cite{Close:1979bt}, the model captures the essence of the physics with subtle corrections arising from the environment sensitivity of the constituent quark moments \cite{Leinweber:1990dv,Boinepalli:2006xd}.
+We consider the constituent quark model predictions for octet-baryon magnetic polarizabilities in a similar spirit, hoping to capture the predominant features in a simple model and providing a framework for the description of more subtle corrections.